gilyclem/larVolumeToObj/README.md

 =============

 A demo beta software (set of scripts) to extract models from medical images.
+First step is image segmentation by Lisa software.

-Spftware has been tested on Ubuntu 12.04 LTS (x64).
+Spftware has been tested on Ubuntu 14.04 LTS (x64).

 MIT License.